Non-EU Postgraduate Taught FAQ 2020

 What if I don’t want to study “On Time / Online”?

-If you are not interested in studying through this model, we would be happy to defer your accepted conditional or full offer until September 2021.
+If you are not interested in studying through this model and a Hybrid option is not available, we would be happy to defer your accepted conditional or full offer until September 2021.
 It is essential that you accept your offer on PAC and pay the deposit in order for DCU to process the deferral.
 Any fees or deposits will be credited toward the 2021-2022 academic year.

 The deferral is not automatic, and you need to contact us to process your deferral.